 and for the first time in a very long I havent tied a Rakhi to Scooby.
 Called him early in the day wished him and told him I have his Rakhi with me and that I will give it to him on Saturday when I see him.

 I am from Bangalore and though Raksha Bandhan is not a festival celebrated in the southern part of India its never stopped me from celebrating this day with my brother.
-Afterall its supposed to symbolise a sister’s love and prayers for her brother’s well-being, and the brother’s lifelong vow to protect her …….. these feelings are universal.
+Afterall its supposed to symbolise a sister’s love and prayers for her brother’s well-being, and the brother’s lifelong vow to protect her.
+These feelings are however universal.

-Scooby hates traditional looking Rakhi’s… so its a task for me to try and find innovative Rakhi’s for him…..
-EVERY YEAR…… I especially loved the one I found 3 years ago, it had a Shankh (Counch Shell) on a petal on a leaf ….. and the size of it was 10p coin…. he loved it 🙂
+Scooby hates traditional looking rakhi’s, so its usually a task for me to try and find innovative designs for him.
+EVERY YEAR.
+I loved one in particular I found 3 years ago, it had a shankh (counch shell) on a on a leaf and the size of it was dime.
+He loved it 🙂